VargaJoe/Peregrina-ebook-server-ps/README.md

 ### View Rendering

-Dynamic pages are rendered using `.pshtml` template files, which combine HTML with embedded PowerShell code blocks (similar to ASP.NET's Razor syntax but using PowerShell).
+Dynamic pages are rendered using custom `.pshtml` template files, which combine HTML with embedded PowerShell code blocks.
+This custom templating format was created specifically for this project and draws inspiration from ASP.NET's Razor syntax but utilizes PowerShell scripting instead.
+The templating system allows for:

+- Seamless integration of PowerShell code within HTML markup
+- Dynamic content generation based on server-side data
+- Reusable template components
+- Conditional rendering and loops

 ### File Format Handling